zoopoetics/eslint-config-severe/README.md

 ## What problem does it solve?

 You probably don't need this.
 It's my preferred JS linting configuration for React projects, and I publish it to NPM so that it's easy to reuse across projects.
-It's severe because it enables almost every rule from the above packages.
+It's severe because it enables most rules from the above packages.
 If Werner Herzog himself were to configure a linter, this is how severe it would be.

 ## Installation

-`eslint-config-severe` is intended to be installed from NPM and then configured into a React app.
-Due to limitations imposed by ESLint, its dependencies are peer dependencies and must be installed as such.
+`eslint-config-severe` is intended to be installed from NPM and then configured into a React project.
+Due to limitations imposed by ESLint, its dependencies are peer dependencies and must be installed explicitly by any project that makes use of `severe`.

 ```
-yarn add --dev eslint-config-severe eslint-config-prettier eslint-plugin-array-func eslint-plugin-eslint-comments eslint-plugin-filenames eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-lean-imports eslint-plugin-promise eslint-plugin-react
+yarn add babel-eslint eslint-config-severe eslint-config-prettier eslint-plugin-array-func eslint-plugin-eslint-comments eslint-plugin-filenames eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-lean-imports eslint-plugin-promise eslint-plugin-react
 ```

-Then in the root of your project, create an `.eslintrc.js` file containing this:
+Once installation is complete, in the root of your project, create an `.eslintrc.js` file containing this:

 ```
 module.exports = {